 Death Trap: A staple of the series, though special mention goes to the Riddler's and Josiah Wormwood's.

-Deliberately Sepia Tone: There are several instances within the series, i.e. "Pretty Poison", "It's Never Too Late", that use a distinct sepia tone to indicate a Flashback sequence.
+Deliberately Monochrome: There are several instances within the series, i.e. "Pretty Poison", "It's Never Too Late", that use a distinct sepia tone to indicate a Flashback sequence.

 Depending on the Artist (TMS Entertainment): Much like on Tiny Toon Adventures, TMS's staff went uncredited for their work (for the first show, at least.
 There were staff listings on The New Batman Adventures).
 Listed here are the Animation Directors and outsourcing units listing for the first show.